TcMenu/tcmenu-examples-starters/README.md

 * You must not deploy any of these items as-is into any kind of public facing repository
 * We do not give you the right to call a product Embed Control for any purpose outside of your own testing.
 * There is also a commercial clause on all the UI products in this repository that should your company exceed the stated turnover then you must acquire a licnese from before deploying anything publicly.
+* These are provided as-is and we don't release them, or support them directly.
+Once you've formed them into a suitable form for deployment or use, you should ensure you have your own channels to support them.

 ## Java examples